hemberg-lab/MicroExonator/README.md

     snakemake -s MicroExonator.skm  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs} discovery snakemake -s MicroExonator.skm  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs} quant

 By doing this, you will optimise disk space, which is often a limiting resource for large datasets.

+If you are working remotelly, the connection is likely to die before MicroExonator finish.
+However, as long as you are working within an screen, loggin off will not kill snakemake.
+To list your active screens you can do:

+    screen -ls

+To reattached and detach screens just use:

+    screen -r session_name  # only detached screen can be reattached
+    screen -d session_name

 # Troubleshooting